 Charles Ormond, Engine Room Artificer 3rd Class, 271703, Royal Navy.
 Charles was born on 23 January 1889, the son of John and Martha Ormond, of the Cambrian Hotel, Saundersfoot.
 He served as a pre war regular in the Royal Navy, aboard H.M.S.
 Defence.
 Defence was a Minotaur Class Armoured Cruiser, and was stationed in the Mediterranean at the start of the war.
 She became the flagship of the First Cruiser Squadron, and took part in the Battle of Jutland.
 During the height of the Battle, the Defence was closing in on the crippled SMS Wiesbaden, when she was hit by a German salvo in the magazine.
 She blew up and sank almost immediately, taking down with her the entire crew of 903 men.
 Charles was 27 years old when he was killed in the sinking of Defence on 31 May 1916.
 He is commemorated on the Plymouth Naval Memorial, Devon.

 John Peate, Lieutenant, Gloucestershire Regiment.
-John was born at Llanbrynmair, Montgomeryshire in 1889, the son of Margaret Peate of Ddolfach.
+John was born at Llanbrynmair in 1889, the son of Margaret Peate of Ddolfach.
 He was educated at Machynlleth and Aberystwyth University, and was on the staff at Greenhill Grammar School, Tenby prior to the war.
+John married Ethel Gertrude Hicks at Tenby in 1915 and the couple lived at Marlborough House, South Cliff Street, Tenby.
 John was commissioned into the 3rd Battalion, Gloucestershire Regiment, and was posted into the 1st Battalion, Gloucestershire Regiment, which had been in France since the outbreak of war, attached to 3 Brigade, 1st Division.
-John joined the battalion in time to take part in the Somme Offensive on July 1916, and the Division fought during the opening of the Somme Offensive at the Battle of Albert, then at Bazentin, Pozieres and at Flers-Courcelette.
-John was killed at Flers on 8 September 1916, aged 27.
-He has no known grave, and is commemorated on the Thiepval Memorial, France.
+John joined the battalion in time to take part in the Somme Offensive on July 1916, probably arriving before the 1st Division moved to the Somme from Loos.
+By 5 July the 1st Gloucester’s had reached Bruay, and moved to billets in Albert by 11 July, prior to moving into the front line near Contalmaison.
+The 1st Division saw its first action on the Somme during the Battle of Bazentin soon afterwards, fighting to the right of the Australians as they assaulted Pozieres Ridge, and suffered terribly during the fighting around the OG lines.
+Heavy fighting, interspersed with rest periods, carried on over the coming weeks.
+By 7 September the 1st Gloucester’s moved into positions to carry on the offensive towards High Wood, and at dawn on the following morning launched their assault.
+Unfortunately the artillery support fell short, and many casualties were suffered from friendly fire.
+John was killed when the 1st Gloucester’s attacked High Wood on 8 September 1916.
+The 27-year-old has no known grave, and is commemorated on the Thiepval Memorial, France.

 Ralph Jennings Roberts, Lieutenant, Machine Gun Corps.
 Ralph was the son of George Rowland Roberts and Janet Roberts, of Newquay, Cornwall.
 He was on the staff at Greenhill Grammar School prior to the war, and resided at Wonford Lodge, Tenby.
 Ralph was commissioned into the South Wales Borderers on 10 February 1915, and landed at Salonika on 1 December 1916.
 Ralph was posted to the 179th Company, Machine Gun Corps, attached to the 60th (2/2nd London) Division.
 The division had initially been on service in Ireland, but was posted to Salonika where it fought for ten months before being moved to Egypt, joining the forces in Palestine.
 Ralph was killed during his first action in Palestine, during the Third Battle of Gaza on 31 October 1917.
 He was 38 years old, and is buried at Beersheba War Cemetery, Israel.
 Many thanks to Avril Marks for the photograph.